albinkc/cloud-scripts/README.md

 Waring: These scripts could do potential harm if you're not careful

-Please go thru the scripts before executing them to check if they are suitable for your environment/configuration.
+Please go thru the scripts before executing them to ensure they are suitable for your environment/configuration.